 Birthstones are personalized and specific to your birth month, meaning finding your birthstone is as simple as knowing your birthday.
+So, is there a history behind your birthstone?
 Birthstones are said to have positive effects on the wearer, although the intended result differs for each stone and month.
 Some also believe that wearing a birthstone during its associated month can have positive outcomes for anyone regardless of birth month.

-Whether you’re curious to learn about which stones suit you best or shopping for a personalized gift for a loved one, this birthstone guide can provide a useful quick glimpse into the meaning behind these treasured gemstones.
+Whether you’re curious to learn about which stones suit you best, shopping for a piece of rare antique jewelry for a loved one, or want to learn about the most famous gemstones and their birthstone correlation, this birthstone guide can provide a useful quick glimpse into the meaning behind these treasured gemstones.

 History of Birthstones